named-data/ndn-cpp/README.md

 NDN-CPP is a new implementation of a Named Data Networking client library written in C++ and C.
 It is wire format compatible with the new NDN-TLV encoding, with NDNx and PARC's CCNx.

-NDN-CPP is open source under a license described in the file COPYING.
-While the license does not require it, we really would appreciate it if others would share their contributions to the library if they are willing to do so under the same license.

 See the file INSTALL.md for build and install instructions.

 Please submit any bugs or issues to the NDN-CPP issue tracker: